luceracloud/body-checker/README.md

 ```

 #### Body to validate
-This is the object or request parameters (`req.body` in express) that you want to validate.
+This is the request object (`req.body` in express) that you want to validate.
 Currently we only support shallow objects, but if there is an overwhelming need for deep objects, let us know in the issues and we will implement deep validation.

 #### Configuration options